 In order to submit an entry for the Art in Microtechnology Prize, you must first be a registered attendee.
 You will need your Registration Number in order to login to the entry form.
 The ability to submit your entry will close on January 9, 2020 at 23:59 Honolulu, Hawaii, USA time.

-Note: Image files MUST be in JPEG or PNG format and MUST end in ".jpg" or ".png"
+Note: Image files MUST be in PPTX format and MUST end in ".pptx"